DZMM: Second fifteen years: 2001–16

-2001-06: 15th anniversary
+In 2001 DZMM celebrated its 15th year on-air by adopting what would become its long-lasting motto, "Una sa Balita, Una sa Public Service" (First in News, First in Public Service), also tapping the power of text messaging with its introduction of DZMM TxtPatrol.
+The sports-oriented program Sports Talk was also launched that year, winning the Catholic Mass Media Awards's Best Sports Program award in its first year, and was renamed as Fastbreak in 2014.
+DZMM's trademark drama theatre aired on weekday afternoons, changing the way people perceived radio drama by featuring the real life-stories of DZMM anchors like Bro.
+Jun Banaag, O.P., Joey Galvez, Alfredo Lim, and others.
+However, that year also saw de Castro depart the station in order to run for and ultimately win a Senate race, with Ted Failon also winning the Congressional seat for Leyte.

-In 2001, DZMM celebrated its 15th anniversary of broadcasting on-air by adapting what would become its long-lasting motto, "Una sa Balita, Una sa Public Service" (First in News, First in Public Service).
-It was also on the same year when the station tapped the power of text messaging with DZMM TxtPatrol (via 2366).
-However, that same year saw de Castro's departure to run and ultimately win the Senate race as well as Ted Failon winning a Congressional seat for Leyte.
+In July 2004 the station made history when the final five episodes of the TV drama series "Sana'y Wala Nang Wakas" were simulcast from ABS-CBN in audio format, with separate commercials for radio listeners.

-DZMM's trademark drama theatre aired weekday afternoons, changing the way people perceived radio drama.
-The drama theatre featured the real life-stories of DZMM anchors like Bro.
-Jun Banaag, O.P., Joey Galvez, Alfredo Lim, and other personalities.
-It was also on the same year when Sports Talk was launched.
-This jam-packed sports-oriented program won the Catholic Mass Media Awards's Best Sports Program on its first year of airing.
-Sports Talk was later renamed as Fastbreak since 2014.
+In 2006 DZMM celebrated its 20th anniversary at the Araneta Coliseum, with Sharon Cuneta giving a different twist to the now-iconic station jingle.
+And on February 7, 2006 SikaPinoy was conferred with the Anvil Award of Merit by the Public Relations Society of the Philippines (PRSP).

-In July 2005, the station made history for the first time, as the final five episodes of the TV drama series "Sana'y Wala Nang Wakas" were simulcast from ABS-CBN in audio format, with separate commercials for radio listeners.
-It was the only time in the station's history to achieve another significant milestone.
+DZMM TeleRadyo first signed on in 2007 via SkyCable channel 22 (later channel 26), then later expanded onto other cable providers, eventually becoming an exclusive news channel on digital free TV on ABS-CBN TVplus.
+This arrangement lasted until June 30, 2020, but was later reintroduced under the PRTV Prime Media feed on May 29, 2025.

-On February 7, 2006, SikaPinoy was conferred with the Anvil Award of Merit by the celebrated Anvil Awards of the Public Relations Society of the Philippines (PRSP).
+In 2010 DZMM and its rival station DZBB of the GMA Network made history as they joined forces in the name of public service.
+DZMM's now defunct Aksyon Ngayon program broadcast James and Jesus Bantillan asking for help in finding their missing parents Pascual and Norma, with the family eventually reunited via DZBB's also now defunct rival program Aksyon Oro Mismo.